Dogs think, feel & learn.

 We need another level of language.

-A natural language.
-One with common meaning across cultures.
-A language that stands the test of time and is stable as science evolves.
+A natural language with common meaning across cultures.
+A language that stands the test of time and remains stable as science evolves.
+One that strengthens our nurturing pathways so kindness becomes our default response.

-Our language should be a meaningful vocabulary that acts as a filter between available sources of training information and the exercises we apply to dogs.
+This language can act as a filter between available sources of training information and the exercises we apply to dogs.

 Values as a filter.